mossida/sync/CONTRIBUTING.md

 - <b>Implement your changes</b>: Address the issue in your local setup, keeping in mind the project's coding standards and guidelines.

-- <b>Commit with care</b>: Use clear and convention-abiding commit messages, as detailed in our Git Commits and Titles section.
+- <b>Commit with care</b>: Use clear and convention-abiding commit messages, as detailed in our commit messages [section](#git-commit-messages).
 This clarity is crucial for maintainers reviewing your contribution.

 - <b>Test Thoroughly</b>: Ensure your changes effectively resolve the issue and don't introduce new problems.
 Proper testing is key to a successful contribution.